rjbaw/PS-OCTA-OCE-Robot/README.md

 # Use a specific robot IP for this run
 ROBOT_IP=192.168.0.10 make run

-# Show status (container, tmux session, robot reachability)
+# Show status (container, session, robot reachability)
 make status

 # Show logs
 # - if a crash log exists: print last 300 lines
-# - otherwise: capture last 300 lines live from tmux
+# - otherwise: tail RCUTILS logs
 make logs

-# Attach to the ROS tmux session inside the container
-make attach

 # Open a shell in the container
 make shell